gsoft-inc/wl-chromado/docs/getting-started.md

     CHROMATIC_DEBUG: true
 ```

+- Verify that the `CHROMATIC_PROJECT_TOKEN` pipeline variable value is correct.
+To find your Chromatic project token, log in to [Chromatic](https://www.chromatic.com/start), select your project in the list, and go to `Manage` > `Configure` > `Project` and look for `Setup Chromatic with this project token`.

+- Confirm that that the `projectId` field in your `chromatic.config.json` file contains the correct project id.
+You can find the project id in the Chromatic project URL under the `appId` parameter.
+For example, if your project id is `123`, the project URL would be `https://www.chromatic.com/manage?appId=123`.

+- Ensure that the `PULL_REQUEST_COMMENT_ACCESS_TOKEN` pipeline variable value is a valid, non-expired token.

 - If issues persist, consider disabling [TurboSnap](https://www.chromatic.com/docs/turbosnap/) by adding the `CHROMATIC_DISABLE_TURBOSNAP` environment variable the `chromatic.yml`.
 However, note that TurboSnap should be re-enabled promptly as Chromatic snapshots are not cheap:

 ```yaml !#8 chromatic.yml